Serbia: Risk Assessment

 - Stabilization and Association Agreement with the EU allowing 93% of Serbian products to enter without customs duties

-- Ongoing EU accession process (17 of 35 chapters have been opened, of which two have been closed)
+- Ongoing EU accession process (18 out of 35 chapters have been opened, of which two have been closed)

 - Public sector reform in coordination with the IMF and EU

 - Natural resources (coal, bauxite, copper, zinc, gold) and food self-sufficiency

 - Rising automotive industry

 - Slow judicial proceedings, customs harassment, corruption, lack of transparency in the government

 - Large informal sector: 24% of GDP and 20% of employment

 - Brain drain (youth unemployment: 27% in Q3 2020)

 A comparatively forgiving outbreak sets the stage for a vigorous rebound